Skip to content

 4. Banca d’Italia’s sectoral overlay

-Banca d’Italia supervises whether the firm has the right framework to detect and file.
+Banca d’Italia supervises whether the firm has the right framework to detect and file — not just whether it filed.
 Inspections look at:

 • The entity-level risk assessment (valutazione del rischio)